KatlehoJordan/gh_codespace_troubleshooting/README.md

 ### Verifying `broken` branch *does not work* in GitHub Codespaces

 1. On the `broken` branch, open the repository in GitHub Codespaces in a browser.
-2. Observe that the Codespace is not created.
+2. Observe that the Codespace is not created, and a recovery container is created instead.
-3. Retrieve the logs from the Codespace creation process:
+3. Retrieve the logs from the Codespace-creation process:

 ```
+Failed to create container.
+Error: Command failed: docker-compose -f /var/lib/docker/codespacemount/workspace/gh_codespace_troubleshooting/docker-compose.yml -f /var/lib/docker/codespacemount/.persistedshare/docker-compose.codespaces.yml config
+Error Code: 1302
+Container creation failed.
 ```